How to Remove a Dishwasher from Under the Counter: A Step-by-Step Guide

 Can I remove my dishwasher without professional help?

-Yes, if you follow the safety guidelines and instructions carefully, most homeowners can remove a dishwasher on their own.
+Following safety guidelines and instructions closely allows most homeowners to remove a dishwasher on their own.

 What should I do if I encounter a leak during removal?

-Stop immediately and turn off the water supply to prevent further damage, then assess the situation before proceeding.
+Stop right away and turn off the water supply to avoid further damage, then evaluate the situation before continuing.

 How do I dispose of my old dishwasher properly?

-Yes, you can contact your local waste management service for guidelines on appliance disposal or check for recycling programs in your area.
+Contact your local waste management service for appliance disposal guidelines or look for recycling programs in your area.

 What maintenance should I perform before installing a new dishwasher?

-Yes, ensure to clean the area, check for any plumbing issues, and verify that electrical connections meet the requirements for your new appliance.
+Clean the area, check for plumbing issues, and ensure that electrical connections are suitable for your new appliance.